 The body has a natural detox system built right in.
 Your liver filters out toxins, your lungs expel carbon dioxide, your skin pushes out sweat and your intestines excrete waste products.

-For this reason, if you eat healthily most of the time, there’s no need to go on a juice cleanse or detox.
+For this reason, if you eat healthfully most of the time, there’s no need to go on an extended juice cleanse.
 In fact, switching to a juice-only cleanse can actually wind up doing more harm than good and may cause side effects like low energy levels, constipation and irritability.
+Instead, a clean eating diet would also be strict but far more balanced in macronutrients, as loaded with nutrition and more sustainable.

 Juicing doesn’t come cheap.
 Even if you’re making your own homemade juice cleanse, you often need double or triple the amount of ingredients to make one juice compared to if you ate the food whole.
 If you buy fresh, organic produce, those numbers start to add up quickly, particularly if the entire family is enjoying juices as well.